Color Mixing Tools: drop2color

 I choose to analyze the paint mixed by two Polycolor bases: "116- Primary Yellow": 11 parts + "256-Primary Red-Magenta": 1 part.
 Area 5, point (2) indicates that with light spectrum "C" the Munsell coordinates are 4.4YR 6.1/9.1.
 Using the "detach" button (41) in Area 5, this window shows up:

-orbit" (11) in Area 5, I set the vertical position of the camera at
+With "vertical orbit" (11) in Area 5, I set the vertical position of the camera at 35 degrees.

 I notice that the color I have mixed is on the outer shell regarding both saturation and value, that is, I cannot have a brighter color than this one or a darker one without loosing chroma.
 Now I check my color to see if it can be shown correctly on an ideal monitor by activating the RGB surface with the "rgb S" (29) button in Area 5, both in side and top views:

 I can see that my color is far from the visualization limits of an ideal monitor.
 In order to see how these color gamuts are positioned compared to my eyes, I activate the "EyeG" (24), Eye Gamut, button in Area 5.